Find Affordable College Courses

 The colleges and universities below are the most popular for mechanic tech majors pursuing an online associate degree.

-Our analysis found Central Georgia Technical College to be the most popular school for mechanic and repair tech (other) students who want to pursue an online associate degree in Georgia.
-Located in the small city of Warner Robins, CGTC is a public college with a medium-sized student population.
+Our 2023 rankings named Central Georgia Technical College the most popular online school in Georgia for mechanic and repair tech (other) students working on their associate degree.
+Located in the small city of Warner Robins, CGTC is a public school with a moderately-sized student population.

 About 76% of the students majoring in mechanic tech at the school are women while 24% are male.

-Read full report on Mechanic & Repair Tech (Other) at Central Georgia Technical College
+Full Mechanic & Repair Tech (Other) at Central Georgia Technical College Report

 Women make up 5% of the mechanic tech majors at the school.